jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ARDASTELLA is a research group consisting of University faculty, PhD students, and international collaborators working on pulsating stars.
 They specialize in Telescope Operations Planning for astronomical observatories and publishing within Astrophysics and Astronomy literature.
 Recommendations will be used by research leads and telescope operators to better allocate research team and observatory resources.
 Insights are delivered to Research and Project managers.

 ### Project Goals
-  1. Object Segmentation and Profiling: To partition stars, and their observational data, into groups to based on location data, physical parameters, and pulsation data to expidite the search for candidate stars for further study.
+  1. Object profiling: To partition stars, and their observational data, into groups to based on location data, physical parameters, and pulsation data to expidite the search for candidate stars for further study.
 Determine which locations contain the most stars that have not been published in scientific literature?
-  2. Pulsation Cohorts and Emergent Patterns: To detmermine relationships between the physical parameters of a star and its pulsation data.
+  2. Pulsation Cohorts and Emergent Patterns: To detmermine correlations between the physical parameters of a star and its pulsation data.
 Variable star searches within large volumes of data is very time consuming.
 We aim to equip research teams with heuristics derived from analysis that will inform and expedite their variable star searches.

 ## Data Overview
 ### Data Pipeline/ETL Process